freedomgames/Planet-Lab/backend/API_DOCS.md

 Users
 -----
-A user account for either a learner or a mentor
+A user account for either a learner or a mentor.

 ####POST /api/users/
 #####Create a new user